The Centers for Medicare & Medicaid announced last October the award of a new round of contracts for the Medicare Fee-for-Service Recovery Audit.

 About the Author

 Laura Legg, RHIT, CCS, CDIP, AHIMA Approved ICD-10 CM/PCS Trainer, has over 30 years of health information management experience working with acute care hospitals, critical access hospital, and home services.
-Laura is an experienced leader, consultant, coding expert, trainer and auditor.
-Laura is also an experienced speaker and is often called up to speak for national and state AHIMA meetings.
-Laura continues to help optimize and improve operations for HIM Departments across the nation.
+Laura has worked closely with HRG's HIM department and many healthcare providers nationwide.